webgriffe/SyliusActiveCampaignPlugin/docs/03-Usage.md

 #### Contact tags

-By creating or updating a contact you will probably have to add some tags to this contact.
+To complete your contact you will probably have to add some tags to this contact.
 If this is your case there is nothing to more simple than add this tags to your contact 😀.
-After the creating or the update of a contact a new Message `ContactTagsAdder` will be dispatched to the messenger bus.
+After the creation or the update of a Sylius customer a new
+Message `ContactTagsAdder` will be dispatched to the messenger bus.
 The `ContactTagsAdderHandler` will use the `webgriffe.sylius_active_campaign_plugin.resolver.contact_tags` service to resolve a list of tags to add to the contact.
-By default this service will return an empty list, but you can customize it by overriding this service and by making it implements the `Webgriffe\SyliusActiveCampaignPlugin\Resolver\ContactTagsResolverInterface`.
+By default, this service will return an empty list, but you can customize it by overriding this service and by making it implements the `Webgriffe\SyliusActiveCampaignPlugin\Resolver\ContactTagsResolverInterface`.
 The more beautiful thing is that you don't have to worry about retrieve the ActiveCampaign tag's id, the plugin will do it for you 🎉.
 You just have to